 Spotify, Deezer, Tidal, TuneIn and Audible all come supporting voice controls out of the box, as does Amazon Music.
 In fact, the Sonos One supports a much wider range of services full stop.
 The One chimes when it acknowledges a spoken request, which we find a little more natural than the Echo Studio.
 We also found its microphones to be excellent at picking out your voice in a noisy environment.

-The One has Apple AirPlay 2 wireless tech too, which is one over the Echo Studio.
+The One even has Apple AirPlay 2 wireless tech, which is another advantage over the Echo Studio.
 Overall, it's slightly better stacked in the features department.

 **Winner: Sonos One**

 The all-important question: which sounds better?